-Big lifts like Squats, Dead lifts, Bench Press, Rows, Shoulder Press, and Pull Ups greatly affect muscle growth and fat metabolism.
+Big lifts like Squats, Dead lifts, Bench Press, Rows, Shoulder Press, and Pull-Ups greatly affect muscle growth and fat metabolism.
 Since these big lifts utilize different muscle groups, they will consume an altogether large number of calories when compared with isolation exercises.
 You will get a greater value for your money by building muscle and burning fat, at the same time.
 Isolation exercises are an extraordinary method to improve the big lifts.

 Go Heavy and Rest Up:

-It’s alright to perform less reps when you’re lifting heavy.
+It’s alright to perform fewer reps when you’re lifting heavy.
 The amount of weight clearly varies from individual to individual.
 There’s no magic number.
 If it feels heavy for you, then it will work.
 Perform 3 sets of 10 or 5 sets of 5 with a longer rest period.
 It’s always important to focus on proper form over anything else.
 Lifting heavy weight will maintain and build leaned and toned muscle.
 In comparison, cardio burns both fat and muscle, which can actually slow metabolism.
 A greater percentage of lean muscle will burn calories through a higher metabolism.